quadrant-newmedia/jsform/README.md

 Any form with `target="jsform"` will be submitted with an XMLHTTPRequest (even if you submit it manually via `form.submit()`).
 We aim to recreate the request exactly as the browser would have created it otherwise.

 The `action` and `method` are read from the form, and can be overridden per-submit button via `formaction` and `formmethod`.
-We ignore `enctype`, however - `application/x-www-form-urlencoded` is always used for GET requests, and `multipart/form-data` is used for all other methods.
+We ignore `enctype`, however; `application/x-www-form-urlencoded` is always used for GET requests, and `multipart/form-data` is used for all other methods.

 The only opportunity you have to handle the submission is by listening to the events we dispatch.
 All events are dispatched on the form element, and they all bubble (so you can attach listeners directly to `window`).